Emergent probability fluxes in confined microbial navigation: Analytical treatment

 Plugging Eq.~\eqref{eq:polarizationApproxAppendix} into Eq.~\eqref{eq:vorticity1} gives

 Here, it is worth noting that all terms that lead to a vorticity in Eq.~\eqref{eq:vorticity2} act only at the boundary of the compartment.
-From \cite{ostapenkoPRL2018} we know that the density at the wall approximately scales with the curvature $\rho_\mathrm{wall} \approx \alpha \kappa$, where $\kappa$ is the curvature at the closest point at the wall and $\alpha$ is a constant.
+From \cite{ostapenkoPRL2018} we know that the density at the wall approximately scales with the curvature $\rho_\mathrm{wall} \approx \alpha \kappa$, where $\kappa$ is the local curvature at the wall and $\alpha$ is a constant.
 Furthermore, the gorque $\bm{G}_w$ is a gradient of a potential such that Eq.~\eqref{eq:vorticity2} can be simplified to

 Using Eq.~\eqref{eq:vorticityFinal} for the vorticity in Eq.~\eqref{eq:vorticityPoisson} gives